residencydr

 Required Documents for Dominican Republic Residency

-✅ Tip: Make sure every document is correctly apostilled and translated before submission — missing paperwork is the #1 cause of delays.
+✅ Tip: Make sure every document is correctly apostilled and translated before submission — all foreign documents must be properly legalized and translated to meet Dominican requirements, as missing paperwork is the #1 cause of delays.

 How to Apply for Residency